1Password/onepassword-sdk-js/examples/README.md

 # Examples

-This folder contains code snippets that demonstrate how to import and use the 1Password JS SDK, using either ES modules or CommonJS modules.
+This folder contains code snippets that demonstrate how to use the 1Password JS SDK to retrieve a secret from 1Password, using either ES modules or CommonJS modules.

-## How to run
+## Prerequisites

 1. Clone the repository.
 2. Make sure to export a valid service account token.
 For example: